TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Chassis.md

 The chassis shall be a 3D printed structure specifically tailored to the needs of the drone tracking device.
 It shall consist of two main parts: an interior shell and an exterior shell.
 The interior shell shall be precisely fitted to the dimensions of the Raspberry Pi with its PoE (Power over Ethernet) hat attached.
 This shell shall serve as a lidded case, featuring a removable top for easy access to the microcomputer.
 Its purpose is to keep all the internal components compactly organized and protected from minor bumps or jostling during use.
 Since the PoE hat includes a 5 V cooling fan, the interior shell shall include ventilation slits to allow airflow and ensure effective heat dissipation.
 The exterior shell shall serve as a protective enclosure, shielding the internal components from weather and debris.
 It shall be a larger, sealed box with no openings apart from a single cable eyelet, which shall be secured with a weatherproof grommet to help achieve the desired IP65 rating.
 This outer shell shall also provide additional space for air circulation around the PoE fan and shall include brackets for mounting the device onto a light post.
 Specific design choices — such as dimensions, materials, and thermal considerations — will be examined in greater detail in the Analysis section below.

 ## Interface with Other Subsystems
 The chassis shall integrate with the other physical atomic subsystems by securing and protecting their hardware components.
-It shall provide mounting points for the Raspberry Pi, keeping it securely in place with screws and shock absorbing rubber bumpers to guard it against damage from drops, knocks, and vibrations.
+It shall provide mounting points for the Raspberry Pi, keeping it securely in place with screws to guard it against damage from drops, knocks, and vibrations.
 Power will be supplied to the Raspberry Pi via a PoE hat, which requires a Cat 6 Ethernet cable connection.
 To accommodate this, the chassis will feature an eyelet for the cable.
 Additionally, the design will allow sufficient space for the PoE hat’s fan to circulate air effectively.

 ## 3D Model of Custom Mechanical Components
 Below are several images of the 3D models for both the interior and exterior shells of the chassis.
 The first three images model the interior shell.
 They show the top (lid) portion of the shell, the bottom (base) portion of the shell, and the entire shell once assembled.
 The design uses 16 mm M2.5 standoffs to separate the Raspberry Pi from the PoE hat, and M2.5 screws to secure the lid to the standoffs.
 The next set of images depict the exterior shell, which features a simple, functional design.
 It is another lidded box, but unlike the interior shell, it does not have ventilation slits.
 The only potential entry points for water or debris are the seam at the lid — which will be sealed with a waterproof sealant — and the cable eyelet, which will be protected with a weatherproof grommet.
 The interior shell shall be mounted inside the exterior shell using M2.5 x 16 mm screws through integrated mounting brackets.
 There are also mounting brackets on the outside of the chassis to allow it to be securely fastened to a lightpost using M2.5 x 16 mm screws.
 These brackets ensure stability and durability, even in high winds or stormy conditions.
 Although the exterior shell appears black in the images for visibility, it shall be printed in white to minimize heat absorption.